Kevin Angell looks to build on Children's Homes of Iredell County's legacy

 With close to 300 children in foster care in Iredell County and more than 12,000 children in foster care in North Carolina, there is clearly a need for expanded services here and throughout the state.

-As for any advice, Trivett said to trust his instincts and stick to his plans.
+As for any advice for Angell, Trivett said to trust his instincts and stick to his plans.

 “Think it through, plan it, don’t let those bumps dissuade you from moving forward,” Trivett said.